 How do we engage America’s 20 million students in key elections?
 Campus Election Engagement Project is working in 21 states to empower America's colleges and universities to help their students register, volunteer in campaigns, educate themselves, and turn out at the polls.
-This nonpartisan and tax deductible project has a huge multiplier effect for the resources invested, because it works through administrators, faculty and staff with salaries already paid for by their schools, helping them use their positions to engage their students.
+This nonpartisan and tax deductible project has a huge multiplier effect for the resources invested, because it works through administrators, faculty and staff with salaries already paid for by their schools, plus student leaders, helping them use their key positions and resources to engage their students.
 Donations matched by a $50,000 matching grant